 What happened here?

-When the Validation runs in Studio, your query will be tested against a real Sql Server revealing any syntax errors.
+When the Validation runs in Studio, your query will be tested against a real SQL Server revealing any syntax errors.
 It is also validated that your query returns columns corresponding to the Exposed Fields - in the correct order and with compatible data types.

 You can click the Validate button to run the validation for just this one View.